About our patient satisfaction surveys

 Are all comments posted?

 We post both positive and negative comments from patient surveys.
 We do screen the comments to eliminate private patient information, foul language and irrelevant information.

-We will also include (publish) comments where another area is mentioned, such as: resident-involved care; nursing care; reception; time until appointment; billing/insurance; parking; facilities; etc. The voice of every patient counts, and even when patients speak of areas outside of the direct provider encounter, their feedback nevertheless represents part of their total UC Davis Health experience.
+We will also include (publish) comments where another area is mentioned such as: resident-involved care; nursing care; reception; time until appointment; billing/insurance; parking; facilities; etc. The voice of every patient counts, and even when patients speak of areas outside of the direct provider encounter, their feedback nevertheless represents part of their total UC Davis Health experience.
 However, if there is no evidence of a direct provider encounter, the Transparency Advisory Group will consider suppressing a comment.

 A provider might not have a rating for one of two reasons: he or she does not see patients, or has not received the minimum number of 30 patient survey responses to-date.
 This minimum ensures that the data is statistically valid.